AndrewIrwin/data-visualization/docs/007-evaluation.md

 ### Bonus task (Lesson 19) {#task-b8 .unnumbered}

-Practice the PCA skills from the course notes and mini-lecture.
-First repeat a selected compuation and plot.
-Then try to modify the example to work on a dataset of your choice.
+Look for some data on the internet.
+Download the data to your computer.
+Read the data into R. Make a summary table describing some part of the data.
+Make a visualization using some of the data.
+Can you find any formatting errors in the data?
+Did you have any trouble reading the data into R?

+You can use any data you like for this task.
+If you want a specific suggestion, get some data from gapminder.org or another source in the lesson.

 ### Task 12 (Lesson 20) {#task-12 .unnumbered}

-Create a PCA and MDS plot as described in the task-12.rmd file.
+We've been using R markdown to make reproducible reports throughout the course.
+In this task, practice using `here` and chunk options.

 This task is in the repository for task 12, 13, and 14.

 ### Task 13 (Lesson 21) {#task-13 .unnumbered}

-Create a K-means analysis and accompanying visualization as described in the task-13.rmd file.
+Create a PCA and MDS plot as described in the task-13.rmd file.
 This task is in the repository for task 12, 13, and 14.

-### Bonus task (Lesson 22) {#task-b9 .unnumbered}

-Practice formatting and other techniques in the collaboration and reproducible reports lesson.

-### Task 14 (Lesson 21) {#task-14 .unnumbered}
+### Task 14 (Lesson 23) {#task-14 .unnumbered}

-Modify the slide presentation as directed in the file task-14.rpres.
+Create a K-means analysis and accompanying visualization as described in the task-14.rmd file.
 This task is in the repository for task 12, 13, and 14.

+### Bonus task (Lesson 24) {#task-b9 .unnumbered}

+Create and modify an "R presentation" slide presentation as described in the lesson.
+Ensure you know how to

+* show graphics output, but not the code that generated it,
+* make the graphic the right size to fit on the slide,
+* open the HTML version in your web browser.

-### Task 15 (Lesson XX) {#task-15 .unnumbered}
+### Task 15 (Lesson 25) {#task-15 .unnumbered}

+Cleaning and validating data.

-### Task 16 (Lesson X) {#task-16 .unnumbered}
+### Task 16 (Lesson 26) {#task-16 .unnumbered}

-Using scales effectively.
-Improving figures.
-Diverging continuous colour
-Colour blind tester
-Hiding guides.
-Unifying guides.
+Make an animated plot following the instructions in the repository.

+### Bonus task (Lesson 27) {#task-b10 .unnumbered}

+Practice making a map from the lesson

-### Task 17 (Lesson X) {#task-17 .unnumbered}
+### Task 17 (Lesson 28) {#task-17 .unnumbered}

+Make maps described in the task markdown file in the repository.

-### Task 18 (Lesson X) {#task-18 .unnumbered}
+### Task 18 (Lesson 29) {#task-18 .unnumbered}

+Create a heatmap with a dendrogram.

+### Task 19 (Lesson 30) {#task-19 .unnumbered}

+Work with factors and dates.
+Practice tasks in repository file.

+### Bonus task (Lesson 31) {#task-b11 .unnumbered}

+Make a custom color scale using a web interactive tool and then use those colours on a plot.
+Select a palette from a list given in the lesson and use it in a visualization.

+### Task 20 (Lesson 32) {#task-20 .unnumbered}

+Create a theme by building on an existing theme.
+Show a visualization with and without your theme.

 ## Assignments {-}